What is Celiac Disease: Types, Causes and Diagnosis

 7 Questions to Ask Your Doctor After being Diagnosed With Celiac Disease

 Celiac disease is not easy to cure.
-Once you diagnosed with celiac disease, mostly there are damages to your small intestine; the gastroenterologist will take samples of your small intestine lining to examine if there are damages to your villi.
-Your Doctor will be able to give you the information on whether your villi is healthy or severely damage or in moderate.
+Once you are diagnosed with celiac disease, mostly there are damages to your small intestine; the gastroenterologist will take samples of your small intestine lining to examine if there are damages to your villi.
+Your Doctor will be able to give you the information on whether your villi is healthy or severely damaged or moderate.

 1. How Much Damage To The Intestine?

-2. Should You Go for Nutritional Deficiency Test?
+2. Should You Go for the Nutritional Deficiency Test?

 As a celiac disease patient, in this problem, the malabsorption of nutrients often leads to malnutrition., regardless of whether you were eating a balanced diet.
 Your symptoms don’t always indicate whether your nutritional status is good or bad, especially if you have most or terrible celiac disease symptoms.

 Most of the time, the deficiencies of iron, vitamin D, and vitamins such as folate and B12, calcium, magnesium, and essential fatty acids, etc. are common to the majority of people.
 This question might prompt your physician to consider testing to determine if you’re deficient in specific nutrients.

 3. Is It Necessary To Take The Nutritional Supplements?